 If you're tired of typical diet plans that involve a lot of work, you're not alone.
-Try Mindful Wholesome Eating instead, and see why using your mind to achieve a healthy weight may be a simpler, healthier and a more enjoyable option.
+Try Mindful Wholesome Eating instead, and see why using your mind to achieve a healthy life may be a simpler, healthier, and a more enjoyable option.

 This article is not intended to diagnose, treat, cure, or prevent any medical issue or disease.
 The author does not in any way guarantee or warrant the accuracy, completeness, or usefulness of this article and will not be held responsible for the content of this article.
 The information in this article is not intended to replace a personal relationship with a qualified health care professional and is not intended as medical advice.
 Always consult your personal health care provider for specific medical advice.